rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 Rob Meijer, George Azzopardi, and Steven Verstockt.
 Thank you for your time and effort to read this thesis.

+I'm also thankful for the colleagues at the university.
+Thank you Hanneke, Joske, Solomia, Hugh, Juan, Gemma, Nicol, Bart, Niklas, Jur, Jan and others for the nice lunch breaks.

 Next to work, I'm thankful for the support of my parents and the family of my girlfriend.
 Wout, you have showed me "gewoon rustig doorgaan" (just calmly continue).
 You know that finishing things is not a matter of speed, but a matter of perseverance.